AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 \textbf{Trust and quality concerns} reinforced these limits.
-Respondents cited hallucinations, opacity, and weak contextual reasoning as reasons to keep AI in a supporting role: \pQuote{AI should not be the determining factor in how to solve quality problems...it frequently hallucinates with absolute certainty}{P17}.
+Participants cited hallucinations, lack of transparency, and weak contextual support as reasons to keep AI in a supporting role: \pQuote{AI should not be the determining factor in how to solve quality problems...it frequently hallucinates with absolute certainty}{P17}.
 They were \textbf{wary of AI handling sensitive data}: \pQuote{I don't want AI to directly handle sensitive information, as I don't trust that information it sees stays truly secure}{P397}.
-They also flagged maintainability risks and \textbf{AI-induced technical debt}: \pQuote{AI-generated code is often not very readable or maintainable, which reduces long-term sustainability}{P149}.
+Further, they flagged \textbf{AI-induced technical debt}: \pQuote{AI-generated code is often not readable or maintainable, which reduces long-term sustainability}{P149}.

-System design \& requirements fell in \textbf{De-prioritize}.
-Participants reported low need/use due to both AI’s \textbf{capability gaps} and its \textbf{contextual misfit} with the situational nature of these tasks: \pQuote{These decisions require deep domain knowledge and long-term vision that only experienced engineers can provide}{P241}.
-They also warned of \textbf{homogenized, generic outputs} as a risk to innovation: \pQuote{AI's system design solutions bias toward old known solutions rather than a modern solution that solves the problem better}{P188}.
-Here, respondents preferred human judgment and collaboration.
+System design \& requirements fell in \textbf{De-prioritize} due to AI's \textbf{capability gaps} and \textbf{contextual misfit}: \pQuote{These decisions require deep domain knowledge and long-term vision that only experienced engineers can provide}{P241}.
+Participants preferred human judgment, warning that \textbf{homogenized AI outputs} risk stifling innovation: \pQuote{AI's system design solutions bias toward old known solutions rather than a modern solution that solves the problem better}{P188}.

 \begin{takeawayBox}